Niccolò Lorini

-Niccolò Lorini was born in Florence in 1544.
+Niccolò Lorini was an Italian historian, born in Florence in 1544.
 He served as a Preacher General Dominican Order and a lecturer in ecclesiastical history at the University of Florence.
 He is most famous for his involvement in the Galileo trails, the Galileo affair.
 He was a member of the Pigeon League named for one of Galileo's rivals, Lodovico delle Colombe.
 Lorini instigated the events of 1616 by sending the Roman Inquisition a copy of Galileo's letter to Benedetto Castelli.